xansec/picoCTF/env_prod/terraform/README.md

     - this will only mark the server for recreation
 3. Capture the plan
     - `terraform plan`
     - this should show only the deletion of the instance and perhaps the modification of attached resources (eg: Elastic IP (eip), Elastic Block Storage (ebs)) that rely on the instance id
 4. Apply the plan
     - `terraform apply`
     - this is the step that actually destroys the server and creates a new instance
 5. Commit the results (only if you are tracking `terraform.tfstate` in private source control)
     - `git add terraform.tfstate*`
     - `git commit -m "[APPLY] - success rebuilding server aws_instance.web"`
-8. Remove stale host key
+6. Remove stale host key
-    - `ssh-keygen -f "~/.ssh/known_hosts" -R 203.0.113.254`
+    - `ssh-keygen -f "~/.ssh/known_hosts" -R OLD_IP_ADDRESS`
-6. Test ssh
+7. Test ssh
-    - `ssh -i ~/.ssh/picoCTF_production_rsa admin@203.0.113.254`
+    - `ssh -i ~/.ssh/picoCTF_production_rsa admin@NEW_IP_ADDRESS`
-9. Re-provision/Configure
+8. Re-provision/Configure
     - run the relevant ansible playbooks

 ### Other Notes